cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

 - Additional types of plugins are under development, and developers can create and add their own plugins and plugin types.

+- Plugins are grouped here based on how they are displayed in the Hydrator Studio UI.
+  Each plugin is of a particular type, and all plugins that are not sources, sinks, or actions are grouped in *transform* plugins.
+Each page describing a plugin shows it type and version at the bottom of the page.

 - The *batch sources* can write to any *batch sinks* that are available and *real-time sources* can write to any *real-time sinks*. *Transformations* work with either *sinks* or *sources*.